 Funding Sources (listing by recommended order of priority):

-- Friends and Family – Your own friends and family can be an excellent source of funding.
+- Friends and Family – Your own friends and family can be an excellent funding source.
 It may surprise you how supportive they can be when you approach them for investment.
 Most families have a “rich uncle” that is more than willing to help.
-If you do get funding from family, I would make the process formal.
+If you get funding from family, I would make the process formal.
 Set a valuation and determine your terms of investment before you take their money.
 I’ve seen verbal deals lead to lawsuits later, which can be ugly for families.
-Also be clear about the risks involved in funding a startup.
+Also, be clear about the risks involved in funding a startup.

-- Bank Loan – After last year’s financial crisis, getting money from bank institutions is much more difficult than it used to be.
-I’d recommend a bank loan if you truly have faith that your product or service is going to sell immediately AND if you have collateral to offer the bank (such as your home, car, or 401k account).
-My advice is to never put yourself into a situation that you can’t unwind.
+- Bank Loan – After last year’s financial crisis, getting money from bank institutions is much more complex than it used to be.
+I’d recommend a bank loan if you truly have faith that your product or service will sell immediately AND if you have collateral to offer the bank (such as your home, car, or 401k account).
+My advice is to never put yourself in a situation where you can’t unwind.
 Always make sure that you can pay off the loan even without selling your product or service.

-- Angel Funding – Often you can obtain funding from high net worth individuals in your hometown.
-These people can often be found by networking with lawyers, bankers, accountants.
+- Angel Funding – You can often obtain funding from high-net-worth individuals in your hometown.
+These people can often be found by networking with lawyers, bankers, and accountants.
 Be sure that the individual is an accredited investor.
-There are certain rules you need to follow to stay out of legal trouble when going the Angel route.
+You need to follow specific rules to stay out of legal trouble when going the Angel route.
 Often Angels invest in the individual, not necessarily the company.
 It’s much easier to get Angel investors than it is to go out for Venture Capital funding.

 - Venture Capital – Venture Capital money is the toughest to get.
-The folks that run these firms are often Harvard or Stanford educated with several years of experience in funding and selling companies.
-They receive hundreds of business plans per month, and only jump on the ones that completely align with their firm’s investment criteria.
-To obtain Venture Capital, you often have to already be generating revenue with a proven business model.
+The folks that run these firms are often Harvard, or Stanford educated with several years of experience in funding and selling companies.
+They receive hundreds of monthly business plans and only jump on the ones that align with their firm’s investment criteria.
+To obtain Venture Capital, you often have to be already generating revenue with a proven business model.
 Venture Capitalist invest in the company, not the individual.
 They want to see how you can scale your company and give them a ten times multiple on their investment.
 To pitch a Venture Firm, I recommend having two pieces to your pitch: 1) A PowerPoint presentation that can tell your story in less than 10 slides and 2) An Excel sheet that proves your revenue model.
 Note: VCs think in bullet points.
 Be clear, concise, and to the point.
 You can visit the National Venture Capital Association for information on Venture Capital.
-Also, it may be helpful to download a Term Sheet so that you can see in advance what your investment terms might look like.
-In addition, be sure to check out The Funded to see how well your potential Venture Capital investors are rated by other entrepreneurs.
+Also, it may be helpful to download a Term Sheet to see in advance what your investment terms might look like.
+In addition, be sure to check out The Funded to see how well other entrepreneurs rate your potential Venture Capital investors.

 - Crowdfunding – Kickstarter gained significant attention as a way to get funding for your new product or service through the internet.
-Crowdfunding allows inventors to list their idea on a popular website in an effort to raise funds before the idea goes to market.
-Often several hundred (or thousand) people will invest or pre-order your product before you build it.
-I’ve found this process to be very effective for product (not as good for services) that you want test the market before you go bigger.
+Crowdfunding allows inventors to list their idea on a popular website to raise funds before it goes to market.
+Often several hundred (or thousand) people will invest in or pre-order your product before you build it.
+I’ve found this process to be very effective for products (not as good for services) that you want to test the market before you go bigger.

 Types of Investment Instruments (Definitions from Wikipedia):

 - Debentures – A debenture is a document that either creates a debt or acknowledges it, and it is a debt without collateral.
 In corporate finance, the term is used for a medium- to long-term debt instrument used by large companies to borrow money.
-Basically, it’s give companies that opportunity to borrow money from investors instead of going to a bank.
+Basically, it gives companies the opportunity to borrow money from investors instead of going to a bank.

 - Stock Options – A call option on the common stock of a company, granted by the company to an employee as part of the employee’s remuneration package.
-The objective is to give employees an incentive to behave in ways that will boost the company’s stock price.
-If the company’s stock market price rises above the call price, the employee could exercise the option, pay the exercise price and would be issued with ordinary shares in the company.
-The employee would experience a direct financial benefit of the difference between the market and the exercise prices.
-If the market price falls below the stock exercise price at the time near expiration, the employee is not obligated to exercise the option, in which case the option will lapse.
+The objective is to incentivize employees to behave in ways that will boost the company’s stock price.
+If the company’s stock market price rises above the call price, the employee could exercise the option, pay the exercise price, and be issued ordinary shares.
+The employee would experience a direct financial benefit from the difference between the market and the exercise prices.
+If the market price falls below the stock exercise price at the time near expiration, the employee is not obligated to exercise the option, which will lapse.
 Restrictions on the option, such as vesting and non-transferring, attempt to align the holder’s interest with those of the business shareholders.

 - Phantom Stock – A form of compensation where a company promises to pay cash at some future date, in an amount equal to the market value of a number of shares of its stock.
-Sometimes companies prefer to use Phantom Stock for its employees because it gives them similar benefits to Stock Options, but without voting rights.
-Additionally, Phantom Stock doesn’t need to be purchased at a later date like Options do, so there is no money out of pocket.
-However, Phantom Stock is often taxed like a cash bonus, so employees cannot take advantage of long-term capital gain tax discounts like they can with Options.
+Sometimes companies prefer to use Phantom Stock for their employees because it gives them similar benefits to Stock Options but without voting rights.
+Additionally, Phantom Stock doesn’t need to be purchased later than Options, so there is no money out of pocket.
+However, Phantom Stock is often taxed like a cash bonus, so employees cannot take advantage of long-term capital gain tax discounts like with Options.